troywsmith/PythonCourse/Course1/README.md

 return value: The result of a function.
 If a function call is used as an expression, the return value is the value of the expression.

 void function: A function that does not return a value.

+### Chapter 5: Iteration

+accumulator: A variable used in a loop to add up or accumulate a result.

+counter: A variable used in a loop to count the number of times something happened.
+We initialize a counter to zero and then increment the  counter each time we want to “count” something.

+decrement: An update that decreases the value of a variable.

+initialize: An assignment that gives an initial value to a variable that will be updated.

+increment: An update that increases the value of a variable (often by one).

+infinite loop: A loop in which the terminating condition is never satisfied or for which there is no terminating condition.

+iteration: Repeated execution of a set of statements using either a function that calls itself or a loop.